poppa/string-walker/README.md

 # string-walker
-This is a simple class that lets you vavigate within a string.
+This is a simple class that lets you navigate within a string.
 This is useful when creating simple tokenizers for instance.

 # Examples